okhalaf123/bikeshare-user-behavior-analytics/README.md

   Trips are labeled as “Commuter” or “Leisure” using time, day, user type, and station differences.
 This assumes peak-hour subscriber trips are commuting, but some trips may be misclassified.

 - **Subscriber = commuter assumption may not always hold**
-  The classification assumes subscribers are more likely to commute, but they can also take leisure trips, especially outside peak hours.
+  The classification assumes subscribers are more likely to commute, but subscribers can also take leisure trips, especially outside peak commute hours.

 - **Zero-duration trips are partially removed as data errors**
-  Trips with 0 minutes are removed only if they are not round trips (different start and end stations), assuming these are invalid.
+  Trips with 0 minutes are removed only if they are not round trips, meaning the start and end stations are different.
+These records are unlikely to represent valid completed trips.
-  Round trips with 0 duration are kept, as they may reflect real behavior (e.g., unlocking and immediately returning a bike).
+  Round trips with 0 duration are kept because they may reflect real behavior, such as a rider unlocking a bike and immediately returning it.

-- **Outliers are removed only for statistical calculations, not distribution structure**
-  Outliers are removed using the IQR method when calculating mean duration and duration bands, since these metrics are sensitive to extreme values.
-  However, for box plots, outliers are only visually excluded, and the underlying distribution is not recalculated, to avoid shifting thresholds and creating new outliers.
+- **Extremely long trips are removed using a practical validity threshold**
+  Trips longer than 24 hours are removed from trip behavior analysis because they are unlikely to represent normal bikeshare use.
+These records may reflect docking issues, lost bikes, or system recording errors.
+  Statistical outliers are not removed using the 1.5×IQR rule because unusually long trips are not automatically data errors.

+- **Duration statistics are based on valid trips, not IQR-trimmed data**
+  Average duration, median duration, duration bands, and variability are calculated after applying practical data-quality filters.
+This keeps the analysis focused on trips that are plausible while avoiding arbitrary statistical outlier removal.

 - **Round trips vs. one-way trips are simplified indicators of behavior**
-  Trips with the same start and end station are treated as recreational/loop trips, but some may still be functional (e.g., short errands).
+  Trips with the same start and end station are treated as possible recreational or loop trips, but some may still be functional, such as short errands or failed bike checkouts.

-- **Distance is estimated using station coordinates (not actual route taken)**
+- **Distance is estimated using station coordinates, not the actual route taken**
-  Distance is calculated using straight-line (Haversine) distance, which underestimates the actual path taken.
+  Distance is calculated using straight-line Haversine distance between start and end stations.
+This underestimates the actual distance traveled and does not capture the rider’s full route.

+- **Same-station round trips are excluded from distance-based analysis**
+  Same-station round trips are kept in the broader trip behavior analysis, but they are excluded from distance and efficiency calculations.
+The straight-line distance formula returns 0 miles for these trips even if the rider may have traveled and returned to the same station.

+- **Non-round trips with 0 distance are excluded from distance-based analysis**
+  Trips with different start and end stations but 0 calculated distance are treated as invalid for distance analysis because they do not provide a meaningful distance estimate.

 - **Dockless trips are excluded from distance and efficiency analysis**
-  Dockless trips lack fixed coordinates, so they are removed from distance-based metrics.
-This may bias results in metros with high dockless usage (e.g., Portland).
+  Dockless trips lack fixed station coordinates, so they are removed from distance-based metrics.
+This may affect results in metros with high dockless usage, such as Portland.

 - **Weather impact is simplified to rain vs. no rain**
-  The analysis only considers whether it rained, not intensity, timing, or other conditions like temperature.
+  The analysis only considers whether it rained, not rain intensity, timing, temperature, wind, or other weather conditions.

 - **Time-based patterns assume no external disruptions**
-  Trends by day and season do not account for events, tourism, or policy changes that may affect demand.
+  Trends by hour, day, and season do not account for events, tourism, construction, service disruptions, or policy changes that may affect demand.

 - **Metro comparisons assume similar system conditions**
-  Differences in infrastructure (e.g., dockless availability, station density) may influence results beyond user behavior.
+  Differences in infrastructure, station density, dockless availability, and local geography may influence results beyond rider behavior.